Why (or when) someone would need this service?

 The notary is available usually on Tuesdays and Thursdays and you can see her with an appointment which can usually be made even on the day.
 The typical appointment is between 20 minutes and half an hour.

-You can take your document(s) away with you afterwards, unless the notary has to verify something with third parties (e.g. degree certificates with the university concerned) or send your document for legalisation (verification of the notary’s signature and seal by the Foreign and Commonwealth Office by an apostille or by the consulate of the country concerned)
+You can take your document(s) away with you afterwards, unless the notary has to verify something with third parties (e.g. degree certificates with the university concerned) or send your document for legalisation (verification of the notary’s signature and seal by the Foreign, Commonwealth and Development Office by an apostille or by the consulate of the country concerned)

-If there aren’t too many documents and it can be dealt with in under half an hour the charge is £110 (or £90 if it is very simple, one or two documents only and can be dealt with in under 20 minutes).
+If there aren’t too many documents and it can be dealt with in under half an hour the charge is £110 (or £90 if it is very simple, one or two notary signatures only and can be dealt with in under 20 minutes).

-If there are a lot of documents, or verification from others is required or the notary has to prepare a document for you or send it for legalisation for you, the notary will tell you how much it will be.
+If there are a lot of notary signatures, or verification from others is required or the notary has to prepare a document for you or send it for legalisation for you, the notary will tell you how much it will be.
+This will be based on her estimate of the time it should take.
+Her hourly rate is £270.

 What are the things people should consider before calling?